Butakov-Andrey/AIstudioProxyAPI-EN/docs/guides/function-calling-orchestrator-integration.md

 - **NATIVE**: Tools are configured in AI Studio's UI via browser automation.
 The model returns structured function call responses.

 - **AUTO**: Attempts native mode first; falls back to emulated if native fails.

+## Performance & Caching

+The Native Function Calling system includes a caching layer to improve performance for agents that make repeated requests with the same tool definitions.

+### How Caching Works

+1.  **Digest Calculation**: The system calculates a SHA256 digest of the `tools` array in the request.
+2.  **Cache Lookup**: It checks if this digest matches the currently configured tools in the active browser session.
+3.  **Cache Hit**: If matched (and the function calling toggle is enabled), the system **skips** the UI automation steps (opening dialog, pasting JSON), saving 2-4 seconds.
+4.  **Cache Miss**: If unmatched, standard UI automation is performed, and the cache is updated.

+### Monitoring Cache

+You can monitor cache performance via logs:

+- `[FC:Cache] Cache HIT`: UI operations were skipped (Fast)
+- `[FC:Cache] Cache MISS`: UI operations were performed (Slower)

+### Invalidation

+The cache is automatically invalidated when:
+- The model is switched
+- A new chat is started (chat history cleared)
+- The `FUNCTION_CALLING_CACHE_TTL` expires (if set)

 ## Usage